yan293/UncaliPose/README.md

+# Uncalibrated MVMP 3D Pose

-# Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses
+This is the official implementation of our paper "Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses".
+If you find our work interesting to you, please cite:

 ## Configure Environment